vb-consulting/Norm.net/Documentation/reference/methods.md

 - Examples:

-- Query returns two fields: `i` and `j`, with values 1, 2 and 3.
+- The query returns two fields: `i` and `j`, with values 1, 2 and 3.
 The custom function that adds 1 to the column at the first position would look like this:

 ```csharp
 var result = connection